WICG/turtledove/FLEDGE.md

 ```

 The browser will only allow the `joinAdInterestGroup()` operation with the permission of both the site being visited and the group's owner.
-The site can allow or deny permission to any or all third parties via a `Permissions-Policy` (policy-controlled feature "join-ad-interest-group"), where the default policy is to allow all in the top-level page and to deny all in cross-domain iframes.
+The site can allow or deny permission to any or all third parties via a `Permissions-Policy` (directive named "join-ad-interest-group"), where the default policy is to allow all in the top-level page and to deny all in cross-domain iframes.
 The group's owner can indicate permission by `joinAdInterestGroup()` running in a page or iframe in the owner's domain, and can delegate that permission to any other domains via a list at a `.well-known` URL.
 These can be combined, to allow a DSP to add a person to one of its interest groups based on publisher context, as discussed in [TERN](https://github.com/WICG/turtledove/blob/master/TERN.md#c-contextual-interest-groups) — provided the publisher's `Permissions-Policy` permits interest group additions by its SSP, and the DSP gives this SSP this ability.
 If some permission is missing, `joinAdInterestGroup()` will raise an `Error` describing the reason for failure.

 There is a complementary API `navigator.leaveAdInterestGroup(myGroup)` which looks only at `myGroup.name` and `myGroup.owner`.
 As a special case to support in-ad UIs, invoking `navigator.leaveAdInterestGroup({})` from inside an ad that is being targeted at a particular interest group will cause the browser to leave that group, irrespective of permission policies.